tomwhartung/jmws_accoutrements/doc/google/adsense.md

 * 5.1 Most locations display only one size ad (Example A)
 * 5.2 Some locations display more than one size of ad (Example B)

+#### Rule (6): Make it easy to see which blocks are being used

+* We want to be able to easily determine which ads are displayed on which pages
+* We can do this using our mega-grep script, e.g., `gredt middle_right_ad | grep super`
+* Try to put the calls to `super` that get the ads on the same line as the block definition
+* This is not always possible!
+For details, see Step (2), where we update the templates.

 # Process

 This is the process for adding new ad blocks.